-We of course remain operational and can still be contacted by phone (023 80220763 or 023 80221964) as well as online using eConsult (see below) or via the NHS app/online for booking telephone appointments or orderong your repeat prescriptions.
+This does not mean we are closed!
+We of course remain operational and can still be contacted by phone (023 80220763 or 023 80221964) as well as online using eConsult (see above) or via the NHS app/online for booking telephone appointments or ordering your repeat prescriptions.
 If you do not have online access you can drop a prescription request through our letterbox situated on the wall at the front of the surgery.
 Please write on the request the pharmacy you would like to collect your medication from.
 We will then send your items electronically to that pharmacy for you to collect from them direct.
 We will also temporarily take requests over the telephone for those patients who are most vulnerable.

 If you need to contact us for an appointment, you will be added to our daily call list and your needs will be assessed through our GP/Nurse telephone triage calls.
-If you need to be seen by a clinical member of staff, you will be offered an appointment to attend at a local surgery.
+If you need to be seen by a clinical member of staff, you will be offered an appointment to attend.
 Please listen to the instructions given on how to attend for your appointment.

 The current situation is unprecedented and as such, guidance from Public Health and NHS England is being updated daily, we will make every effort keep our website and Facebook page as up to date as possible.

 We do kindly ask that you respect the effort our staff are making to keep us operational and to remain safe and well themselves.
 Phones may not be answered straight away so please think before you call, ‘do I need to contact the surgery to ask this particular question’ or 'can I find the information/help I need by looking at NHS 111 website (as an example)'.